-An Oregon-based CG (Coast Guard) helicopter crew has rescued a 67-year-old cruise passenger who had suffered a possible stroke around 200 miles offshore.
+An Oregon-based USCG (Coast Guard) helicopter crew has rescued a 67-year-old cruise passenger who had suffered a possible stroke around 200 miles offshore.

 C-27 Spartan airplane out of Sacramento has also been launched in order to facilitate communications.